3000GT

 I put this here because it ALWAYS seems to play a role in every car brought to my shop to tune, upgrade, or plan out a performance build.

-I’ve built quite a few high performance VR4s over the years.
-There’s my own blue 95 (on this site) that, counting the car itself in 1995 , I have approximately $100,000 into with the engine, transmission, suspension, and interior and electronic modifications upgrades.
-Then there’s my drag race car that is over 1,000 HP and over $150,000 in that build.
-In addition to these I’ve consulted, spec’d and built (along with my race team co-members) a lot of cars ranging from simple tuneups and BPU (Basic Performance Upgrades) all the way to several big performance builds in the ranges of $25-40,000 per car here in the shop.
-So the average is about 10-15 3000GTs per year that come through the shop.
+I’ve built quite a few high performance cars over the years.
+Starting with bigblock chevy's in the 70s and working at a speed shop specializing in dyno tuned race engines and machining (my first real job, lol).
+I’ve consulted, spec’d and built (along with my race team co-members) a lot of cars ranging from simple tuneups and BPU (Basic Performance Upgrades) all the way to several big performance builds in the ranges of $25-80,000 per car.
+So the average is about 10-15 3000GTs per year that I either consult on or work with.
 Most every one of them wants some level of performance added.
 Some a little, some a whole lot.
+Something to note is that all my cars run and are not in various stages of needing this or fixing that.
+They run and drive as designed and have no problems due to the modifications, build or anything else.
+That's the ideal goal right?

 This is totally the wrong way to plan or do things.
 It makes the build 10X harder (the build is driven by the parts purchased rather than the other way around like it should be!).

 Or of course there are those that have a ‘friend’ that advises them even though he personally has never in their life done any of these things being discussed.
 Gauge things based on success or real time when you get serious about the plan.
-This is the same thing on internet forums.
+This is the same thing on car forums.
 Advice abounds and comes from lots of people that have no idea other than what they have read.
-They also like to nutswing on some of the more popular members or builders (do they score points?
-LOL).
+They also like to nutswing on some of the more popular members or builders.
 They are just parrots that regurgitate what they read without a full knowledge of even what they write.

-They are quick to write up advice or even what others are ‘doing wrong’.
-It’s rather funny sometimes except it can sway a new person to waste thousands of dollars and then try and sell things to recoup MAYBE some of their money back.
 There’s no shortage of people that got bad advice and ran out of money which completely ended their hopes for a performance build.
 Sometimes a little knowledge can be a dangerous thing.
-So take ALL advice from random strangers on the internet with a bit of skepticism.
-I'm not saying that there are not people that know what they are talking about on the forums or internet (hey, you're reading this!
+So take ALL advice from random strangers with a bit of skepticism.
+I'm not saying that there are not people that know what they are talking about on some car forums or internet (hey, you're reading this!
 LOL).
-Instead I am saying you must somehow weed through the 'free advice from the peanut gallery' and be careful in putting too much of your decision process from this type of casual information.
+Instead I am saying you must somehow weed through the 'free advice' and be careful in putting too much of your decision process from this type of casual information.
 After all, if they are wrong who's out the money?
 YOU!

 As for listening to multiple builders - most will all have close to the same advice with a few minor differences here and there if they specialize in the 3000.
 But once in a while they differ a lot on their advice.
 This is either due to personal preferences or they have a financial angle to their advice (i.e. - they are a seller of performance parts).
 I don't say this as a negative thing but it is something to keep in mind as a reality.
 They want to sell you THEIR stuff.